Academic Policies

 Exclusion from the Dean’s List: Undergraduate students who receive a grade of Incomplete are automatically ineligible for the Dean’s List in that semester.
 This exclusion applies only for the semester in which the Incomplete was received; students may be eligible in subsequent semesters, providing they meet the other criteria for the Dean’s List.

 Impact on Financial Aid: Students who are receiving financial aid should be aware that most financial aid awards are contingent upon their satisfactory academic progress (SAP).
 According to SAP rules, to be eligible for financial aid students must earn a passing grade (A, B, C, D, or P) in a minimum of courses in which they are enrolled each semester (67% for undergraduates and 80% for graduate students).
 A grade of incomplete (I) is not considered a passing grade, and therefore, can negatively impact a student’s financial aid.
-Students can learn more about SAP on the NYU Eligibilty for Financial Aid web page.
+Students can learn more about SAP on the NYU Eligibility for Financial Aid web page.

 Other Considerations: Students should also be aware that having an outstanding incomplete grade may affect their eligibility for athletic teams and/or for special educational opportunities such as non-NYU study abroad, concurrent registration, or membership in the Dean’s Honor Society.